Green Beret Daughter: Patriot Foundation Helped Me Not Be a Statistic

 The Afghan ambassador to the United States Roya Rahmani, who spoke at the dinner, thanked the U.S. military for their sacrifices.
 “We hold your bravery and dedication up as inspiration as we strive to build a peaceful and prosperous Afghanistan.”

 She said under the Taliban, women could not leave their homes without a male escort.
 Since the U.S. intervention, she said, the number of Afghan women serving in parliament compares to that of Canada and since 2001, more than 100,000 women in rural areas have been elected to serve as representatives on their community development councils.
-She said today women are paragliders and volleyball players.
+She said today, Afghan women are paragliders and volleyball players.

-The number of children attending school has increased tenfold, she said, and Afghanistan has transitioned from a country with less than 20,000 land line telephones to one where 85 percent of the country had access to cell phones.
+She said the number of children attending school has increased tenfold and Afghanistan has transitioned from a country with less than 20,000 land line telephones to one where 85 percent of the country had access to cell phones.

 “This hope, this vision, that they hold for future opportunity and prosperity is the most effective insurance that we have against hopelessness, violence, and terror.”